 While manufacturers have always tried to make use of cheaper fish ingredients, Salmon has been a common ingredient in dog food for decades.

-Salmon, like most other fish, contains a very satisfactory proportion of protein.
-Protein from fish includes the full range of amino acids required which means dogs will not need to synthesize any of these themselves.
+Salmon, like most other fish ingredients, contains a very satisfactory proportion of protein.
+Protein from fish includes the full range of amino acids required, which means dogs will not need to synthesize any of these themselves.

 Also, protein from fish is far more digestible than protein from plant-based ingredients such as legumes or grains.
-This means that a dog will need a smaller portion to absorb the required quantity of protein.
+This increased digestibility means that a dog will need a smaller portion to absorb the required quantity of protein.

 Omega Fatty Acids

 Salmon contains one of the highest levels of the Omega 3 Fatty Acids of any common fish ingredient.

 As we regularly discuss on this site, the Omega 3 Fatty Acids are believed to provide a range of health benefits to dogs.

 These benefits include an improvement in the condition of a dog’s skin and coat, improved brain function, and a reduced risk of select diseases and health issues.

 While these benefits of the Omega Fatty Acids are often overstated or exaggerated, there is indisputable evidence that the Omega Fatty Acids can provide a noticeable benefit when taken regularly.